What is the democracy futures project?

 Democracy funders are largely “playing defense” and responding to short-term threats to our system of government and governance.
 Those threats are real, and that is important and necessary work; however, it needs to be coupled with aspirational, long-term, proactive planning.

-We need to lean into imagination and envision a future for multi-racial, multi-ethnic, religiously pluralistic democracy, while also embracing realism and pragmatism in order to understand and address barriers to achieve it.
+We need to lean into imagination and envision a future for multi-racial, multi-ethnic, religiously pluralistic democracy that welcomes a wide diversity of viewpoints, while also embracing realism and pragmatism in order to understand and address barriers to achieve it.

 This type of vision will: